 After scouring the web for the best golf deals, we came across a booking site called golf18network.com.
 They don’t represent that many courses compared to GolfNow, EZLinks or Click4TeeTimes, but they had the best rate for us Friday.
 Other booking sites (including Indian Palms’ own site) had the afternoon rates here at $50 or more, but golf18network had times for only $20.
 We were wondering if there was some sort of catch, but everything worked out just fine and it was a steal of a deal!

 Our time was 1:28 and there was hardly anybody out there when we arrived.
 We played the Indian and Mountain nines.
-The Royal nine is closed right now for overseeding.
+The Royal nine was closed for overseeding.
 As a 27-hole facility, they have the luxury of only having to close one course at a time for maintenance.
 We enjoyed our own quick, but relaxed pace as we never ran into any other players out there.
 It was ideal.

 The Indian nine starts you out with one of the more awkward opening tee shots you’ll find anywhere.
 The first hole is a short, but severe dogleg left, but the corner is closer to the tee than it is the green, making for some interesting decisions.
 If you can play a big draw/hook, then you can really take advantage of this hole.
 If you play a fade like me or even a straight ball, it’s not so comfortable.

 Beyond that the course is pretty straightforward, but it plays pretty tight from tee to green.
 There are some quirks like the palm tree in the middle of the 3rd fairway on Indian and a few tricky angles to contend with, but keeping the ball in the fairway is the key here.
 Trees and houses (O.B.) line every hole and create some narrow chutes to contend with at times.